qthequartermasterman/torch_pso/README.md

 in the swarm.
 A simple introduction to the algorithm can be found on [its Wikipedia article](https://en.wikipedia.org/wiki/Particle_swarm_optimization).

-This package implements the Particle Swarm Optimization using the PyTorch Optimization API, making it compatible with most pre-existing Torch training loops.
+This package implements the Particle Swarm Optimization using the PyTorch Optimizer API, making it compatible with most pre-existing Torch training loops.

 ## Installation